chromeos/chromeos.dev/site/en/posts/lumafusion-brings-its-award-winning-video-editing-to-chromeos-and-android.md

 For this test, we wanted people who already knew LumaFusion very well—so that we wouldn't spend too much time discussing a given feature, but rather whether that feature was implemented well for Chromebook and Android devices.
 We used Slack as our daily communication tool with this small group of testers, and this worked very well, allowing us to create channels for different types of feedback and foster dynamic discussion between testers.

 Internal beta testing gave us important feedback.
-But the [Open Beta](/{{locale.code}}/posts/announcing-lumafusion-beta-for-chromeos), with thousands of customers and hundreds of daily active users, gave us the opportunity to hear from a wider range of customers and test a larger variety of Android and Chromebook devices.
+But the [open beta](/{{locale.code}}/posts/announcing-lumafusion-beta-for-chromeos), with thousands of customers and hundreds of daily active users, gave us the opportunity to hear from a wider range of customers and test a larger variety of Android and Chromebook devices.

 Using [Crashlytics](https://firebase.google.com/products/crashlytics) and event tracking in Firebase, we were able to monitor customers' journeys through LumaFusion, see where there were stability and performance issues, and reduce crashes significantly.